Character sheaves for classical symmetric pairs: Preliminaries

 \section{Preliminaries}

 Throughout the paper we work with algebraic groups over $\bC$ and with sheaves with complex coefficients.
-However, our statements are perfectly general and they should hold in other situations.
 For perverse sheaves we use the conventions of~\cite{BBD}.
 If $\cF$ is a perverse sheaf up to a shift we often write $\cF[-]$ for the corresponding perverse sheaf.